 Human and ecological exposures

-People living in Canada can be exposed to PFAS from various sources such as food and food packaging, cosmetics, products available to consumers, ambient air, indoor air and dust, and drinking water.
+People living in Canada can be exposed to PFAS from various sources such as food and food packaging materials, cosmetics, products available to consumers, ambient air, indoor air and dust, and drinking water.

-PFAS is found nearly everywhere in the environment, including in air, surface and groundwater, oceans and soils as well as in wastewater, landfill leachate, sewage sludge and contaminated sites worldwide.
-Some PFAS and their precursors can be transported long distances either in the air or in water.
+PFAS is found nearly everywhere in the environment, including in air, surface and groundwater, oceans, soils, and biota, as well as in wastewater, landfill leachate, sewage sludge, and biosolids worldwide.
+Some PFAS and their precursors can be transported long distances, such as in the air or in water.

 PFAS contamination is present throughout Canada, including in remote areas such as the Arctic, and is not limited to a few sources and areas.

-Certain contaminated sites have elevated concentrations of PFAS, including those associated with the use of AFFFs through fighting hydrocarbon fuel fires, training activities and maintenance of firefighting equipment.
+Contaminated sites associated with the use of AFFFs through fighting liquid fuel fires, training activities and maintenance of firefighting equipment at airports, and military facilities have elevated concentrations of PFAS.

 Key health and ecological effects (hazard)

-Exposure to PFAS can affect multiple human organs and systems.
-The main targets include the liver, kidney, thyroid, immune system, nervous system, metabolism and bodyweight, and reproduction and development.
-Effects on these organs and systems have been observed in both laboratory and human epidemiological studies with well-studied PFAS.
+Exposure to PFAS can affect multiple organs and systems.
+The main targets include the liver, immune system, kidney, reproduction, development, endocrine disruption (thyroid), nervous system, and metabolism (lipids, glucose homeostasis, body weight).
+Effects on most of these endpoints have been observed in both animal and human studies.

 In the environment, effects of PFAS on wildlife include toxicity to the immune and nervous systems, and general effects on growth, reproduction and development.
 Several well-studied PFAS have been found to bioaccumulate in living organisms.
 PFAS have been reported to significantly biomagnify (accumulate to increasingly higher levels up the food chain) in air-breathing organisms (for example, mammals, birds), which may increase the likelihood of adverse effects being seen.
 Certain PFAS have also been shown to have hazardous effects on plants.

 Humans and the environment are exposed to multiple PFAS at the same time.
-This cumulative exposure could increase the potential for adverse effects.
+This cumulative exposure to unknown mixtures of PFAS could increase the potential for adverse effects.

 Consideration of subpopulations who may have greater susceptibility or greater exposure